JT8D-17/lockheed-l12-xplane/README.md

 <a name="5.0"></a>
 ## 5. Known issues

-**No fmod sounds are included due to licensaing issues.
+**No fmod sounds are included due to licensing issues.
 Fmod files from the original download have to be modified manually.
-See the installation instructions.**
+See the installation instructions.
+If you have CC-BY-NC 4.0 licensed fmod sounds, please get back to me or add them via merge request.**

 See the ["Issues" tab](https://github.com/JT8D-17/lockheed-l12-xplane/issues) of this repository.
 Feel free to add any issues there if you happen to have a Github account.
+**Merge requests with bugfixes are welcome.
+I do not have time or motivation to do everything on my own.**

 &nbsp;